Latham & Watkins LLP - The Inside View

 The first stage: recruitment on and off campus

-Latham’s broad approach to recruitment reflects its giant footprint on the legal scene.
-“All told, we visit or collect resumes from more than 69 law schools,” notes Abid R. Qureshi, a Litigation & Trial partner in Washington, D.C. and the Global Chair of the Recruiting Committee.
+Latham’s broad approach to recruitment reflects its global footprint on the legal scene.
+“Our open application platform allows any student, from any law school, to apply to our recruiting programs,” notes Michèle Penzer, a banking partner in New York and the Global Chair of the Recruiting Committee.
 “We seek the best and brightest legal talent, first and foremost.
 While we look at academic credentials for new associates, that’s not the entire barometer.
-We also look for leadership achievements, and characteristics that enhance Latham’s unique and diverse culture.”
-The firm accepts online applications starting in the spring and attends various career fairs in addition to OCI.
-A whole host of interviewers participate in OCI, including managing partners, practice group chairs, and associates.
-All applicants are required to take a virtual assessment which will assess candidates on different skills and behaviors that are necessary to excel at Latham.
-Following the assessment, students will receive written feedback on their strengths for their personal reference.
+We also look for leadership achievements, and characteristics such as grit and teamwork that enhance Latham’s culture.”

 Callbacks